DUI Checkpoints and Unlicensed Drivers

 California law allows police to impound the cars of unlicensed drivers for 30 days if they endanger public safety.
 But at some checkpoints witnessed by reporters, the seized vehicles appeared just fine.
 And while getting unlicensed – typically uninsured – motorists off the road is worthwhile, the punishment is out of whack with the crime, especially when DUI suspects typically don’t lose their cars.

 This entry was posted on Monday, March 1st, 2010 at 2:27 pm and is filed under Traffic safety.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.